 Are you interested in a share but I'm not sure it's for you?
 Would you be interested in trying out a share for a week, maybe two?
 During the peak of harvest the gardens will be yielding lots, enough to make a few more share boxes.
 We can't accommodate everyone, but can for a few (depending on weather, pests and such).
 Contact us in the Spring.

-The possibility of a winter CSA/Farm Share is being formulated.
-It would begin after the end of the regular season.
-Root crops, winter squash and cold tolerant leafy greens would be on the list of crops offered.
-A lot of planning would be required to make it work as well as good weather.
-For the first year only a handful of shares would be available.
-Stay tuned.
+A winter CSA/Farm Share has begun after the end of the regular season.
+Root crops, winter squash and cold tolerant leafy greens are on the list of crops offered.
+For its first year, a limited number of space for shares is being offered.

 Copyright © 2024 Corwhin Herbs and Produce - All Rights Reserved.